Brogdin/MEE-342-Group-Project/Phase-2-Report.md

 Our project does not havd a shaft-hub or a shaft-gear connection.
 This section is not applicable for our project.

 Section 5.)
 Bearing Load Check
+While our project does not have a bearing, we wanted to provide analysis on our pin part.
+The pin is the closest object we have that resembles a bearing.
 Finding Reaction Loads on One Bearing based on Shaft Loading: (Pin)
 <img width="776" height="360" alt="Screenshot 2026-03-25 221220" src="https://github.com/user-attachments/assets/b7f954e7-40fb-41c3-b45e-f5da06e6aadd" />

 Stress Due to Loading:

 <img width="778" height="355" alt="Screenshot 2026-03-25 221258" src="https://github.com/user-attachments/assets/09435a2a-e116-4a11-8472-6e77518f7416" />

 Section 6.)
 Critical Parts Summary